- About Food Items: Ingredients and Prepared Foods

 Prepared Food Note: For a prepared food, the Serving Size on the Nutrition Facts label is taken from the portion size for the prepared food, as per screenshot below.

-- To view all the nutrient values, click the blue nutrient analysis icon (first screenshot below), and the Nutrient Values window appears (second screenshot below), listing each nutrient and its value in the food.
+- To view all the nutrient values, click the Nutrient Values link (first screenshot below), and the Nutrient Values window appears (second screenshot below), listing each nutrient and its value in the food.

 Quick Method of Accessing Nutrient values